 These reference groups review and recommend the selection of appropriate clinical and non-clinical products and services on behalf of Victoria’s public hospitals.
 Reference group members provide HPV with direct insight and advice into how product use varies across health services and are chosen for their background, knowledge and extensive experience with the products under consideration for HPV contracts.

 Appointed by their health service chief executive, reference group members review and advise HPV on the selection of appropriate clinical and non-clinical products and services on behalf of Victorian public hospitals.
+A nominations portal (restricted access) is available for those involved in nominating a reference group member.

 They comprise a representative range of personnel from a number of metropolitan and regional health services selected according to the types of products or services under consideration.
 In 2013, 153 staff across metropolitan and regional Victorian health services participated in a PRG.